philliplongman/trip-sorter/readme.md

 Expansion on an interview question for practice.

-Given an array of flights—which are stored as an array containing a departure and arrival city—in no particular order, produce an array that lists each city in the trip in order.
-(Assume each city will only appear once.)
+Given an array of flights (stored as sub-arrays containing a departure and arrival city) in no particular order, produce an array that lists each city in the trip in order.
+Assume each city will only appear in the itinerary once.

-That is, given
+That is, given:

 ```
 [